matthieubosquet/css-azure-app-service/README.md

 ## Acknowledgements

 A huge thanks goes to imec research groups at Ghent University for the [development of the Community Solid Server](https://solidlab.be/community-solid-server/).

+## License

+This work is dual-licensed under MIT and Apache 2.0.
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR Apache-2.0`